101 Halloween Costume Ideas for Women

 Glenda the Good Witch and the Wicked Witch of the west at the same time, “split personality” style.

 Vampires aren’t what they used to be.
 Amirite guys?
 If I wanted to dress as a vampire, I’d probably go full glitter vampire from “Twilight” because nothing says dark and mysterious quite like a body covered in shimmer.
-You can also try to cary around all the other mortals with your super strength.
+You can also try to carry around all the other mortals with your super strength.

 Two words: Sexy Ghost.